-The whole world envies the people of the Mediterranean their diet.
+The whole world envies the people of the Mediterranean of their diet.
 It features healthy and flavorsome foods.
 The ingredients keep Italians strong and they fend off disease.

 This diet has tons of ingredients, which makes it popular.
-Part of UNESCO’s untangible heritage patrimony, the mediterranean diet has also been praised by the United Nations.
+Part of UNESCO’s untangible heritage patrimony, the Mediterranean diet has also been praised by the United Nations.
 Thanks to its values in hospitality, intercultural dialogue and creativity.
 However, it seems to be in danger.

 Data on the Mediterranean diet

 In June 2015 FAO, the United Nations Food and Agriculture Organization, and the International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM) released a worrying report.
 The study highlighted how people in the countries (countries such as Italy and Spain) has been following it less and less.